amikami102/amikami102.github.io/_posts/2019-04-02-intro_replicate_warren.md

 layout: post
 title: Introducing `replicate_warren` project
 description: introduction to the project
-tags: replicate_warren, current_project, web_scrape, python, R
+tags: replicate_warren current_project web_scrape python R
 ---

 I have a project called `replicate_warren` (a private Github repository), where I am trying to replicate a sociology study by John Robert Warren.
 Published earlier this year in *Sociological Science* is titled, the study is titled ["How Much Do You Have to Publish to Get a Job in a Top Sociology Department?
 Or to Get Tenure?
 Trends over a Generation"](https://www.sociologicalscience.com/articles-v6-7-172/).
 To put it succinctly, Warren collects data from resumes of sociology PhD graduates and measures how over-achieving recent PhD graduates have to be to land a junior faculty jobs at top sociology departments in the United States.
 I am trying to replicate the study in the political science field.
 Due to similar job market structure, I expect to see similar trends in hiring--i.e., higher hurdles for publication numbers and longer post-doc years before first faculty position--but I am also interested in looking at how the trends differ among the four subfields, namely American politics, comparative politics, political theory, and international relations.
 I have heard rumors about political theory job openings being much lower than other subfields, and it would be valuable to visualize the differences among subfields with data.
 Second, I want to examine how PhD graduates using qualitative methods are faring in the job market relative to those who heavily use quantitative methods.